GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

 ## Costs

-This tutorial does not use billable components of Google Cloud Platform, so you will not need to enable the billing for your project to complete this tutorial.
+This tutorial does not use billable components of Google Cloud Platform so you do not need to enable the billing for your project to complete this tutorial.

 ## Before you begin